jonnylangefeld/jonnylangefeld.com/_posts/2018-10-07-python-flask-base-project.md

 ```
 * The `app.py` file is where all the magic happens and I will go deeper into it in a minute.
 * The `/templates` directory will contain html template files for all main screens within your app.
 Think of it as the layout, and the logic of your app fills it later with contents.
 The template language is called [**Jinja2**](http://jinja.pocoo.org/docs/2.10/).
 It has cool features like loops, variables and if statements right inside of the template. ([The instagram website uses this Template language](http://jinja.pocoo.org/), isn't that cool?)
 * The `/static` folder contains all not variable web elements like css scripts, javascripts or images.
 I've pre-loaded this base repository with bootstrap and jquery as well as custom css and javascripts, but you can delete what you don't want.
 Not the unique way of including those file into your html site though.
 If you open the `index.html` file, where we include bootstrap and jquery, you'll find something like `<link rel="stylesheet" href="{ { url_for('static', filename='css/bootstrap.min.css') }}" />` in the header.
-This already calls a Jinja function to generate the url that directs to the static folder and then the subfolder `/css` and then to `bootstrap.min.css`.
+This already calls a Jinja function to generate the url that directs to the static folder and then the sub folder `/css` and then to `bootstrap.min.css`.
 * The `pytest.ini` file contains some preferences for testing
 * The `/testing` directory contains the actual scripts for unit tests and integration tests.
 With unit tests I test the single functions defined in the `app.py` script and their outputs, and with integration tests, I spin up an entire flask test client, that can query itself for API calls.